kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 ## Transition to the new policies

+It's time to migrate the demo app to the new policies.

-Each type of policy is migrated separately; for example, once we have completely finished with the Timeouts, we will proceed to the next policy type, CircuitBreakers.
+Each type of policy can be migrated separately; for example, once we have completely finished with the Timeouts, we will proceed to the next policy type, CircuitBreakers.
+It's possible to migrate all policies at once, but small portions are preferable as they're easily reversible.

 The generalized migration process roughly consists of 4 steps: